matijasipek/02456deep_learning_project/README.md

 ## Experiment Results
 Detailed results from the experiments can be found in the `experiments_wind/experiment_1` directory.
 The latest results are in the `2023_11_27` subdirectory.

----

-This project is part of the Deep Learning 02456 course, focusing on the application and implications of federated learning and evidential deep learning